 Open source components of the ELK Stack

-- Logstash, a log ingestion, and processing pipeline
+- Logstash: a log ingestor and processing pipeline

-- Beats, a set of agents that collect and send data to Logstash
+- Beats: a set of agents that collect and send log data to Logstash

-Logs are not always the easiest to deal with and access with modern software stacks and they are important.
+Cloud-based logs are not always the easiest to collect, ingest, or parse, yet with modern software, servers, and multi-cloud applications, it’s become increasingly crucial.
 When you’re faced with a development issue, one of the easiest things you can use is a centralized cloud log management solution.
-You don’t want to have to circle through endless text-files in a scattered and chaotic manner nor do you want to dedicate resources in standing up your own centralized solution, create ingestors and parsers before you debug.
+Rather than circle through endless text-files in a scattered and chaotic manner, or dedicating more resources and manpower to create your own centralized tools, create ingestors and parsers before you debug.

 One of the best advantages of cloud management tools is that they can be used to easily pinpoint the main cause of any software or application error, within one simple search.

-Most cloud logging providers have a collection of agents and ingestors that work with popular stacks, frameworks and log types and they abstract common issues with dealing with log volume spikes, dropping log lines, and real-time searching and filtering.
-What differentiates them is the speed to find what you’re looking for and real-time accuracy of the live tail, especially as your log volume spikes and accumulates.
+Most cloud logging providers have a collection of agents and ingestors that work with popular stacks, frameworks, and log types.
+They abstract common issues like volume spikes in log data, dropped log lines, and can easily handle real-time searching and filtering.
+What differentiates them is speed, and pinpointing the exact events and issues you’re looking for with real-time accuracy of the live tail, especially as your log volume spikes and accumulates.